-Iron supplementation has been shown to decrease risk of infertility.
-Before you run out to your local pharmacy, however, consider whether you could increase iron in your diet through food.
-Many people think "beef" when trying to eat more iron, but fruit can also be an option.
-Enjoy iron with iron's best friend, vitamin C. Vitamin C will help the body absorb iron, making it more effective.
-Iron-containing fruit includes sun-dried tomatoes, apricots, raisins, coconut, squash, watermelon, grapefruit and prunes.
+Iron supplementation has been shown to decrease the risk of infertility.
+Before you run out to buy supplements at your local pharmacy, however, consider whether you could increase the iron in your diet through food.

 Zinc: A Little Goes a Long Way

 Research conducted at Northwestern University indicates that just prior to peak egg fertilization, the egg or gamete requires as much as 50 percent more zinc before it can move forward in its developmental journey.
-Maintaining an adequate supply of zinc is beneficial if not critical.
+This means that maintaining an adequate supply of zinc is beneficial if not critical.

 The Centers for Disease Control and Prevention recommends taking 400 micrograms of folic acid starting one month prior to trying to conceive.
 Supplements are an insurance policy, but nothing beats getting nutrients fresh from food sources.

 Think "C" for Conception

-Results of a study conducted between 1997 and 2000 at Sapporo Medical University and Sapporo Toho Hospital in Japan indicate that vitamin C supplementation improved the hormone levels of 53 percent of women who were previously having difficulty trying to get pregnant.
+Results of a study conducted at Sapporo Medical University and Sapporo Toho Hospital in Japan indicate that vitamin C supplementation improved the hormone levels of 53 percent of women who were previously having difficulty trying to get pregnant.

 Adding Fruit to Your Diet

-Consider adding raisins to your cereal, pack orange slices for a refreshing treat, add avocado to your salads or sandwiches, have chips and salsa or sip a berry-filled smoothie as an after-dinner snack.
+Consider adding raisins to your cereal, pack orange slices for a refreshing treat, add avocado to your salads or sandwiches, have chips and salsa, or sip a berry-filled smoothie as an after-dinner snack.

-- Nature Chemical Biology: Zinc Availability Regulates Exit from Meiosis in Maturing Mammalian Oocytes
+- Nature Chemical Biology: Zinc Availability Regulates Exit From Meiosis in Maturing Mammalian Oocytes

-- Harvard School of Public Health: The Nutrition Source
+- Harvard T.H.
+Chan School of Public Health: The Nutrition Source